 AIP - Alpha Industrial Properties (the "AIP Manager") is an industrial property operating platform owned by another KKR-managed fund.
 The AIP Manager provides property management and asset management services to the industrial assets owned by the Fund's unconsolidated subsidiaries for market based compensation on an arms' length basis.
-The property management and asset management fees paid to the AIP Manager by the Fund's unconsolidated subsidiaries totaled \$512,841 for the six months ended June 30, 2023.
+The property management and asset management fees paid to the AIP Manager by the Fund's unconsolidated subsidiaries totaled \$565,613 for the six months ended June 30, 2024.

 Drawbridge - Drawbridge Realty Management, LLC ("Drawbridge") is a vertically integrated platform that manages high quality net lease office assets across the United States and provides property management services to the Fund's unconsolidated subsidiaries for prime single tenant properties on an arms' length basis.
 KKR has a majority ownership interest in Drawbridge and Drawbridge is controlled by a board of managers comprised of two KKR members and two non-KKR members.
-The property management fees paid to Drawbridge by the Fund's unconsolidated subsidiaries totaled \$376,929 for the six months ended June 30, 2023.
+The property management fees paid to Drawbridge by the Fund's unconsolidated subsidiaries totaled \$389,684 for the six months ended June 30, 2024.

 MCH - My Community Homes ("MCH") provides certain management services to permit the institutional ownership of SFR homes which the Fund engages.
 MCH is a platform owned by another KKR-managed fund that was established to non-exclusively support the accumulation and management SFR homes on behalf of KKR-affiliated accounts, including the Fund's unconsolidated subsidiaries.
 MCH does not charge fees to the KKR funds and accounts it manages homes on behalf of, and instead allocates a pro-rata share of its actual costs to those KKR funds and investments.
 Expenses are allocated between the applicable accounts based on homes under management, homes acquired in a given period, or other reasonable methods.
-For the six months ended June 30, 2023, expenses allocated to KREST totaled \$1,227,258.
+The expenses allocated to the Fund's unconsolidated subsidiaries totaled \$1,471,611 for the six months ended June 30, 2024.